books-website/books-website.github.io/README.md

         #list{
            font-size: 22px;
             font-family:cursive;
-            color:rgb(25, 27, 166);
+            color:rgb(224, 143, 92);
         }
     </style>
     <body>
     <h1>Good Books</h1>

     <p>There are many different books that are meant for elementary school kids.
 Here in this website, I will be telling you about my <strong>top three</strong> favorite books, and some other good books that I have read.
-I am also in elemantary school, so my recommendations <em>might</em> be something you can or would read.
+I am also in elementary school, so my recommendations <em>might</em> be something you can or would read.
     </p>
     <ul id="book-names">
         <li> Middle School </li>